jpgmv1998/reproducible_paper_template/_template_README.md

 - R 3.4.3
   - `tidyr` (0.8.3)
   - `rdrobust` (0.99.4)
-  - the file "`0_setup.R`" will install all dependencies (latest version), and should be run once prior to running other programs.
+  - the file "`code/setup.R`" will install all dependencies according to the versions provided in the "`renv.lock`".
+It is automatically sourced within any .R script in the project.
+  - the file `"name_proj.Rproj"` will guarantee that the working directory is set to the root of the project (always open RStudio using this file).

 Portions of the code use bash scripting, which may require Linux.

 Portions of the code use Powershell scripting, which may require Windows 10 or higher.

 ### Memory and Runtime Requirements

+> INSTRUCTIONS: Memory and compute-time requirements may also be relevant or even critical.
+Some example text follows.
+It may be useful to break this out by Table/Figure/section of processing.
+For instance, some estimation routines might run for weeks, but data prep and creating figures might only take a few minutes.

 #### Summary